 Pack 735 Camps overnight several times per year.
-Camping usually takes place in our Reading Town Forest (Old Council Ring or Scrub Hill aka ScoutHill) or at Camp 40 Acres in Andover/Wilmington.
+Camping usually takes place in our Reading Town Forest (Old Council Ring or Scrub Hill aka ScoutHill) OR at Camp 40 Acres in Andover/Wilmington.
 Both offer our Pack unique, safe and close Camping options.
+This gear list is a general “best practice” but the RULES are the RULES-it is your responsibility to adhere to them and uphold BSA Youth Protection policies and Pack735 safety requirements

 These resources are unique to our town and a privilege which must be respected and protected.
 Most Towns do not have these wonderful resources.
 All of Reading’s Scout Packs and Troops feel great pride and stewardship esp for our Town Forest and our friends on the Town Forest Committee.
 Each space must be “booked” and carry their own requirements and permits for use.